ismaeldevmw/ismaeldevmw/README.md

 **I'm computer systems engineer who loves working on the web.**

 - 🌎 I was born in Mexico
-- ⏳ I occasionally make podcast or write post about personal growth and web developmemt.
+- ⏳ I occasionally make podcast or write post about web developmemt

 Want to know more?
 Check out my [About page](https://ismaellopez.dev/about/) on my portfolio.